 Even when the bonus and the volume are "free", three things eat into the realisable P&L:

 - Spread.
 On EURUSD, ~1.0 pip on a Standard account.
-On 0.10 lot that is roughly $1 per round-turn — multiplied across 50 trades = ~$50 spread cost.
-The bonus needs to pay for this and still leave a profit.
+On 0.02 lot that is roughly $0.20 per round-turn — multiplied across 5 trades = about $1 spread cost before slippage.

 - Swap.
 Holding positions overnight incurs swap interest.
 A scalping or day-trading style avoids most of it.